Benjamin Harrison: Vacations and travel

-Harrison attended a grand, three-day centennial celebration of George Washington's inauguration in New York City on April 30, 1889, and made the following remarks "We have come into the serious but always inspiring presence of Washington.
+Harrison attended a grand, three-day centennial celebration of George Washington's inauguration in New York City on April 30, 1889, and made the following remarks: "We have come into the serious but always inspiring presence of Washington.
 He was the incarnation of duty and he teaches us today this great lesson: that those who would associate their names with events that shall outlive a century can only do so by high consecration to duty.
 Self-seeking has no public observance or anniversary."

 The Harrisons made many trips out of the capital, which included speeches at most stops – including Philadelphia, New England, Indianapolis and Chicago.
-The President typically made his best impression speaking before large audiences, as opposed to more intimate settings.
+Harrison typically made his best impression speaking before large audiences, as opposed to more intimate settings.
 The most notable of his presidential trips, theretofore unequaled, was a five-week tour of the west in the spring of 1891, aboard a lavishly outfitted train.
 Harrison enjoyed a number of short trips out of the capital—usually for hunting—to nearby Virginia or Maryland.